Grief and Grace

 After years

-of seamlessly multi-tasking,
+of seamlessly multi-tasking

-Raising children, running a business,
+raising children, running a business –

-Fear I’m more tired than I should be.
+I fear I’m more tired than I should be.

 Days include